thebitmonk/send_post_api/docs/TrackApi.md

 var apiInstance = new SendPostApi.TrackApi();

 var ipId = 789; // Number | The id of ip from which this email message was sent

+var accountId = 789; // Number | The id of account from which email is being sent

 var subAccountId = 789; // Number | The id of sub-account from which email is being sent